Do you want to integrate Slack with your WordPress website or WooCommerce store?

 Go ahead and choose ‘A user updates a post’ as the trigger event.

 Next, you can choose the post types that will trigger the recipe.
-If you only want to notify users when a blog is updated, then open the ‘Post Type’ dropdown and select ‘Post.’
+Since you only want to notify Slack when a blog is updated, open the ‘Post Type’ dropdown and select ‘Post.’

 After that, click on the ‘Save’ button.

-Once you’ve setup the trigger event, the next step is configuring the action.
+Once you have set the trigger event, the next step is configuring the action.
 Simply click on the ‘Add action’ button to continue.

 You can now choose ‘Slack’ as your integration.

-After that, you will need to select an action event.
-We’re going to choose ‘Send a message to a channel.’
+With that done, you need to choose an action event.
+Simply go ahead and select ‘Send a message to a channel.’

-You can now open the ‘Slack Channel’ dropdown and choose where the message will appear.
+You can now open the ‘Slack Channel’ dropdown and choose where Uncanny Automator will send the message.

 After that, type the message into the ‘Message’ box.

 You can use plain text and tokens, which Uncanny Automator will replace with real values.
-For example, you’ll usually want to include a link to the new post so that people can visit it easily.
+For example, you will usually want to add a link to the new post so that Slack users can visit it easily.

-To add a token, simply click on the ‘Asterix’ symbol.
+To add a token, simply click on the ‘*’ symbol.
 Then, click on the trigger action, which in this case is ‘A user updates any post.’

-You can now click to add any token to the message.
+You can now click to add a token to the message.

-When you’re happy with the message, click on the ‘Save’ button to store your changes.
+When you are happy with the message, click on the ‘Save’ button to store your changes.

-After that, you can go ahead and make the recipe active.
+After that, it’s time to publish the recipe.
 In the ‘Recipe’ box, click the ‘Draft’ switch so that it shows ‘Live’ instead.

-Uncanny Automator works with all of the must have WordPress plugins including WooCommerce.
-If you run an eCommerce store, then you want to be notified about new orders so you can start processing those orders right away.
+Uncanny Automator works with all of the must-have WordPress plugins, including WooCommerce.
+If you run an eCommerce store, then you want to be notified about new orders so you can start processing them right away.

-Let’s create a recipe that posts to Slack every time a customer buys a product.
+Let’s create a recipe that posts to Slack every time a customer buys a product in your WooCommerce store.

 To get started, simply head over to Automator » Add New.